 Longer manufacturing duration allows analog chip makers to generate greater efficiencies, leading to structurally higher gross margins than their fabless digital peers.
 The downside of vertical integration is that cyclicality can be more pronounced for analog chipmakers, as capacity utilization upsides work in reverse during down periods.

-Marvell Technology's revenue growth over the last three years has been very strong, averaging 31.3% annually.
-And as you can see below, last year has been especially strong, with quarterly revenue growing from $1.21 billion to $1.53 billion.
+Marvell Technology's revenue growth over the last three years has been very strong, averaging 31% annually.
+But as you can see below, last year quarterly revenue declined from $1.45 billion to $1.32 billion.
 Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory